sociomantic-tsunami/sociomantic/Code of Conduct/README.md

-# Sociomantic Code of Conduct v1.1.0
+# Sociomantic Code of Conduct v1.2.0

 Our Code of Conduct is intended to create a safe and enjoyable working atmosphere for our employees internally as well as our fellow beings externally as well.

 # Change Log

+## v1.2.0

+ * Added Consequences section in order to be transparent about what people can expect if they breach the Code of Conduct.

 ## V1.1.0